Achievable logoAchievable logo

 The "market"

 The “market” typically refers to a benchmark index.
-An index is a basket of securities that covers a broad market (basically a “list” of securities).
-For example, the S&P 500 covers 500 prominent US-based company stocks.
-While it’s a bit more complicated than this, the index tracks the average prices of all these stocks.
+An index is a basket of securities that represents a broad market (basically a “list” of securities).
+For example, the S&P 500 includes 500 prominent US-based company stocks.
+While the details can get more complex, the index is designed to track the overall price performance of those stocks.
 If most of the 500 stocks rise in price, the S&P 500 index rises (and vice versa).

-The S&P 500 serves as the benchmark index for most stocks of large companies and mutual funds that invest in those stocks.
+The S&P 500 serves as the benchmark index for many large-company stocks and mutual funds that invest in those stocks.
 For example, the Fidelity Contrafund invests in stocks of large corporations and uses the S&P 500 as its benchmark index.
-The hope is Will Danoff and his team manages their shareholder’s money to beat the S&P 500 consistently.
+The goal is for Will Danoff and his team to manage shareholder money in a way that beats the S&P 500 consistently.
 There are many other indices, some of which we will cover later in this unit.

 Custodian bank